Podcast app Majelan pivots to premium audio content around personal growth – TechCrunch

 French startup Majelan is pivoting a year after launching a podcast player and service.
 The company, created by former Radio France CEO Mathieu Gallet and Arthur Perticoz, is ditching the podcast aggregation side of its business and focusing on premium audio content going forward.

-Like many podcast startups, Majelan has faced some criticisms shortly after its launch.
+Like many podcast startups, Majelan faced some criticism shortly after its launch.
 Aggregating free podcasts with premium content next to them à la Luminary is a controversial topic in the podcast community.
 Spotify has been going down the same path, but Spotify is also an order of magnitude bigger than any other podcast startup out there.

 Some podcast creators have decided to remove their podcast feeds from Majelan to protest against that business model.